Old Folks at Home: Composition

 "Old Folks at Home" was commissioned in 1851 by E. P. Christy for use by Christy's Minstrels, his minstrel troupe.
 Christy also asked to be credited as the song's creator, and was so credited on early sheet music printings.
 As a result, while the song was a success, Foster did not directly profit much from it, though he continued to receive royalties for the song.

 Foster had composed most of the lyrics but was struggling to name the river of the opening line, and asked his brother, Morrison, to suggest one.
 Morrison wrote, "One day in 1851, Stephen came into my office, on the bank of the Monongahela, Pittsburgh, and said to me, 'What is a good name of two syllables for a Southern river?
 I want to use it in this new song of Old Folks at Home.'
 I asked him how Yazoo would do.
 'Oh,' said he, 'that has been used before.'
 I then suggested Pedee.
 'Oh, pshaw,' he replied, 'I won't have that.'
 I then took down an atlas from the top of my desk and opened the map of the United States.
 We both looked over it and my finger stopped at the 'Swanee,' a little river in Florida emptying into the Gulf of Mexico.
 'That's it, that's it exactly,' exclaimed he delighted, as he wrote the name down; and the song was finished, commencing, 'Way Down Upon de Swanee Ribber.'
 He left the office, as was his custom, abruptly, without saying another word, and I resumed my work."
 Foster himself never saw the Suwannee, or even visited Florida, but nevertheless Florida made "Old Folks At Home" its state song in 1935, replacing "Florida, My Florida".
 Despite the song's popularity during the era, few people outside of Florida actually knew where the Suwannee River was, or that it was even a real place.

 Antonín Dvořák's Humoresque No. 7, written in the 1890s, is musically similar and is sometimes played along with "Old Folks at Home".
 Dvořák also made an arrangement of the song, for baritone, chorus and orchestra, in 1894.
 The Library of Congress's National Jukebox presents a version with soprano Alma Gluck and violinist Efrem Zimbalist Sr.

-Jean Arthur and Gary Cooper sing a duet of "Old Folks at Home" combined with Humoresques (Dvořák)|Humoresque No. 7 in the 1936 film Mr. Deeds Goes to Town.
+Jean Arthur and Gary Cooper sing a duet of "Old Folks at Home" combined with Humoresque No. 7 in the 1936 film Mr. Deeds Goes to Town.